sethu2104/Huffman-File-Compressor/README.md

 File I/O: Reads input from a text file, writes compressed data to an encoded file, and decodes data from an encoded file back to its original format.
 Statistics: Calculates compression ratio and percentage to measure the effectiveness of compression.
 How To Use:-
 Compile the Program using a C++ compiler ,which reads input from input.txt and compress it and writes the encoded dat to encoded.txt ,the code also decodes the encoded file and outputs the decoded text to decoded.txt.
+Sample files are attached as well.